-- "Vice President for Student Services" means the Vice President for Student Services.
-"Board" means Seminary Hearing Board - "Code" refers to this Disciplinary Code. - "Handbook" means the Official Student Handbook. - "Hazing" means those activities defined in the Texas Education Code Sec.
-37.151 et seq. - "Hearing Authorities" include the Vice President for Student Services and Hearing Board. - "Notice" means correspondence delivered to addressee by mail or in person. - "Policy" means the Student Disciplinary Policies and Procedures. - "Preponderance of the evidence" means that the proof need only show that the

-- facts are more likely to be so than not so. - "Record" means all documents, forms, copies, reports, statements, tape recordings, or tangible evidence presented in a disciplinary hearing or conference. - "Referral Notice" refers to the notice initiating disciplinary action.
-"Respondent" means accused student.
-"Sanction" means penalty for violation of Disciplinary Code.
-"Seminary" means Grace School of Theology. - "Seminary officials" means those persons who have been given the authority and the responsibility by the appropriate agency or person, including regents, officers, faculty, and administrative staff. - "Seminary grounds" means property owned, controlled, used, or occupied by the Seminary including property physically removed from campus. - "Will" and "shall" are used in the imperative sense.
+- "Provost" means the Provost.
+"Dean of Students" means Dean of Students.
+"Board" means Seminary Hearing Board. - "Code" refers to this Disciplinary Code. - "Handbook" means the Official Student Handbook. - "Hazing" means those activities defined in the Texas Education Code Sec.
+37.151 et seq. - "Hearing Authorities" include the Provost, Dean of Students, and Hearing Board. - "Notice" means correspondence delivered to addressee by mail or in person. - "Policy" means the Student Disciplinary Policies and Procedures. - "Preponderance of the evidence" means that the proof need only show that the facts are more likely to be so than not so. - "Record" means all documents, forms, copies, reports, statements, tape recordings, or tangible evidence presented in a disciplinary hearing or conference. - "Referral Notice" refers to the notice initiating disciplinary action. - "Respondent" means accused student. - "Sanction" means penalty for violation of Disciplinary Code. - "Seminary" means Grace School of Theology. - "Seminary officials" means those persons who have been given the authority and the responsibility by the appropriate agency or person, including regents, officers, faculty, and administrative staff. - "Seminary grounds" means property owned, controlled, used, or occupied by the Seminary including property physically removed from campus. - "Will" and "shall" are used in the imperative sense.